Director's cut

-Director's cuts of film are not generally released to the public because on most films the director does not have the final cut privilege.
+Most of the time, film directors do not have the "final cut" (final say on the version released to the public).
 Those with money invested in the film, such as the production companies, distributors, or studios, may make changes intended to make the film more profitable at the box office.
-This sometimes means a happier ending or less ambiguity, or excluding scenes that would earn a more audience-restricting rating, but more often means that the film is simply shortened to provide more screenings per day.
+In extreme cases that can sometimes mean a different ending, less ambiguity, or excluding scenes that would earn a more audience-restricting rating, but more often means that the film is simply shortened to provide more screenings per day.